-It was seventeen years ago that the United States and the world held their breath as the worst terrorist attack in history took the lives of nearly 3,000 people.
+It was eighteen years ago that the United States and the world held their breath as the worst terrorist attack in history took the lives of nearly 3,000 people.
 The attack was in the U.S. but many of the victims were from other countries around the world.

 (Left: On Friday, Sept.
 14, millions of Americans in thousands of small towns and large cites gathered in candlelight vigils like this one in Manhattan's Union Square.
 Photo by Gerry Regan)